YugBhanushali/ZipURL/README.md

 ## Usage

 1. Shortening a URL:
-   - On the zipURL homepage, enter the long URL that you want to shorten in the provided input field.
+   - On the ZipURL homepage, enter the long URL that you want to shorten in the provided input field.
    - Before shortening your link you can suggest the name for your short link to make it more understandable and user friendly.
    - Click the "Zip it!" button.
 The application will generate a shortened link for you.